-The Personal Income Tax (Impuesto sobre la renta de las personas físicas / IRPF) is a direct tax levied on the income of individuals.
+What is IRPF in Spain?
+It is the personal Income Tax (Impuesto sobre la renta de las personas físicas), a direct tax levied on the income of individuals.

 The individual’s personal income may come from either a dependent work or obtained by means of self-employment: development of a business or professional activities.